ilios/user-guide/admin/add-learners-to-cohort.md

 ### Choose Cohort

-Now that "Student" has been selected, the primary cohort for these incoming students should be selected,
+Now that "Student" has been selected, the primary cohort for these incoming students should be selected.

 ![choose cohort](../images/admin_console/add_learners_to_cohort/choose_cohort.png)